smoebot/Find-CredentialDump/README.md

 Returns Name, Brief Description, Type, when the data was downloaded by RF, and any relevant breach data.
 The name and breaches fields are searched for keywords

-If the limit parameter is not provided, only one discovered result is returned

 ---
 **Parameters**

 _String_

 The keyword that you wish to search for

+_Limit_

+The number of results to return

+If the limit parameter is not provided, only one discovered result is returned

 ---